davetheunissen/Global-Azure-Bootcamp-2019-Workshop/README.md

 5. Deserialize the response into the `Flight.cs` data model and add it to the collection of output documents to be persisted in Cosmos DB.

 Your function should end up looking something like below.
-Notice that the output binding is of type `IAsyncCollector<Flight>`.
+Notice that the output binding is of type `IAsyncCollector<Flight>` which represents the shape of our Cosmos DB documents.

 ```csharp
 public static class FlightDataPoll